drewbyts/drewbyts/README.md

 ### Hi there 👋

-I'm a data analyst and developer who spends more time at coffeeshops than his actual home.
+I'm a data analyst and coder who spends more time at coffeeshops than his actual home.

 I'm active online, in the short-form, [Twitter](https://twitter.com/drewbyts), and long-form, [Substack](drewbyts.substack.com).